GenesisFan64/Marsiano-MARS/README.md

 Do note that current 32X emulators ignore some hardware restrictions and bugs of the system:
 - ALL Emulators doesn't trigger the SH2's Error handlers (Address Error, Zero Divide, etc.)
-- RV bit: This bit sets the ROM map temporary to it's original location on the Genesis side, as a workaround for the Genesis DMA's ROM-to-VDP transfers, If you do any DMA-transfer without setting this bit: it will transfer trash data, Your Genesis-DMA transfer routines MUST be located on RAM (or just the last instruction for the last VDP write), on the SH2 side: If RV is set, any read from SH2's ROM area will return trash data.
+- RV bit: This bit sets the ROM map temporally to it's original location on the Genesis side, as a workaround for the Genesis DMA's ROM-to-VDP transfers, If you do any DMA-transfer without setting this bit: it will transfer trash data, Your Genesis-DMA transfer routines MUST be located on RAM (or just the last instruction for the last VDP write), on the SH2 side: If RV is set, any read from SH2's ROM area will return trash data.
 - FM bit: This bit tells which system side (Genesis or 32X) can read/write to the Super VDP (The framebuffer and 256-color palette), if a CPU with NO permission touches the Super VDP, it will freeze the entire system (32X add-on or Genesis), on emulation nothing happens.
 - BUS fighting on SH2: If any of the SH2 CPUs WRITE the same location at the same time it will crash the add-on.
 (Only checked SDRAM area, and the comm ports)
 - PWM's sound limit for each channel (Left and Right) is $3FF, NOT $FFF mentioned in the docs